anderramirez-qa/qa-portfolio/Project2-RegistrationTesting/test_cases.md

 ### Severity
 Critical

-### Preconditions
-- User is logged into the system with HR admin permissions
-- User has access to Employee Registration module
-- User is on the Employee Registration form page

 ### Test Data
-1. Age: 25
+- Age: 25
-2. Date of Birth: 21/07/2005
+- Date of Birth: 21/07/2005
-3. Remaining fields: valid data
+- Remaining fields: valid data

 ### Steps to Reproduce
 1. Log in to the system with HR admin credentials
 2. Navigate to Employee Registration page
 3. Enter "25" in Age field
-4. Set Date of Birth to "21/07/2005"
+4. Enter "21/07/2005" in Date of Birth field
-5. Fill the rest of the fields with valid data
+5. Fill the remaining fields with valid data
-6. Click on "submit"
+6. Click on "Submit"

 ### Expected Result
 - Employee should not be registered
+- System should validate consistency between Age and Date of Birth
-- Validation error message should be displayed for both fields as ages don't match
+- Validation error message should be displayed
-- Employee data should not be added to the table

 ### Actual Result
 - Employee is registered
-- No validation error message is displayed for either field
+- No validation error is displayed
-- System accepts contradictory data on Age and Birth of Date fields
+- System accepts inconsistent data

 ### Status
-Fail
+FAIL
 ---

 ## TC_REGISTRATION_006 - Registration fails with wrong form of data in Age field

 ### Feature
-Employee Registration Managment
+Employee Registration Form

 ### Priority
 Medium